Pratikshinde55/AWS-EKS-AutoScaler-Pod_Node/README.md

     kubectl scale deployment myps1  --replicas=5

+Steps:  (Steps for Autoscaling of pods)
+ 1. Install/Download Metrics server & check that is running.
+ 2. Start Hps for deployment.

 - Note:

   There is no program running which give metrics of pods, without metrics server we can't use AutoScaling because of this Kubernetes provide "Metrics server".